-6. Utilising established channels, further invest in place marketing, with outputs which place the strengths of the area, mitigating against any residual negative image resulting from Covid-19 and connecting and communicating effectively to new
+6. Utilising established channels, further invest in place marketing, with outputs which play to the strengths of the area, mitigating against any residual negative image resulting from Covid-19 and connecting and communicating effectively to new markets and visitors alike.